LaunchCodeEducation/helloworld/_sources/04_Loops/intro_to_turtles.rst

     #.
 Do similar changes to allow the user, at runtime, to set tess' color.
     #.
 Do the same for the width of tess' pen. *Hint:* your dialog with the
-       user will return a string, but tess' ``pensize`` method expects its argument to be an ``int``.
+       user will return a string, but tess' ``pensize`` method expects its parameter to be an ``int``.
 That means you need to convert the string to an int before you pass it to ``pensize``.